ajayghadage27/petweb/README.md

 A simple pet website built using HTML and CSS.

 ## Features
-- Home page with pet highlights.
+- page with pet highlights.
-- Profile pages for individual pets.
+- Profile image for individual pets.
-- Gallery of pet images.
+- pet images.
 - Responsive design using CSS.